ispeters/async_scope/asyncscope.md

 [@P2300R7] lays the groundwork for writing structured concurrent programs in C++ but it leaves three important scenarios under- or unaddressed:

 1. progressively structuring an existing, unstructured concurrent program;
 2. starting a dynamic number of parallel tasks without "losing track" of them; and
 3. opting in to eager execution of sender-shaped work when appropriate.

 This paper describes the utilities needed to address the above scenarios within the following constraints:

- * _No detached work by default;_ as specified in P2300R7, the `start_detached` and `ensure_started` algorithms invite
+- _No detached work by default;_ as specified in P2300R7, the `start_detached` and `ensure_started` algorithms invite
   users to start concurrent work with no built-in way to know when that work has finished.
-   * Such so-called "detached work" is undesirable; without a way to know when detached work is done, it is difficult know when it is safe to destroy any resources referred to by the work.
+  - Such so-called "detached work" is undesirable; without a way to know when detached work is done, it is difficult know when it is safe to destroy any resources referred to by the work.
 Ad hoc solutions to this shutdown problem add unnecessary complexity that can be avoided by ensuring all concurrent work is "attached".
-   * Experienced C++ programmers who "know" that async C++ "is just hard" also "know" that starting concurrent work means starting detached work so it's useful as a teaching aid to remove the unnecessary option.
+  - [@P2300R7]'s introduction of structured concurrency to C++ will make async programming with C++ much easier but experienced C++ programmers typically believe that async C++ is "just hard" and that starting async work *means* starting detached work (even if they are not thinking about the distinction between attached and detached work) so adapting to a post-[@P2300R7] world will require unlearning many deprecated patterns.
+It is thus useful as a teaching aid to remove the unnecessary temptation of falling back on old habits.
- * _No dependencies besides [@P2300R7];_ it will be important for the success of [@P2300R7] that existing code bases can migrate from unstructured concurrency to structured concurrency in an incremental way so tools for progressively structuring code should not take on risk in the form of unnecessary dependencies.
+- _No dependencies besides [@P2300R7];_ it will be important for the success of [@P2300R7] that existing code bases can migrate from unstructured concurrency to structured concurrency in an incremental way so tools for progressively structuring code should not take on risk in the form of unnecessary dependencies.

 The proposed solution comes in five parts:

- * `concept async_scope`;
+- `sender auto nest(sender auto&& snd, auto&& scope)`;
- * `sender auto nest(sender auto&&, async_scope auto&&)`;
+- `template <class Scope, class Sender> concept async_scope`;
- * `void spawn(sender auto&&, async_scope auto&&, Env&&)`;
+- `void spawn(sender auto&& snd, async_scope auto&& scope, auto&& env)`;
- * `sender auto spawn_future(sender auto&&, async_scope auto&&, Env&&)`; and
+- `sender auto spawn_future(sender auto&& snd, async_scope auto&& scope, auto&& env)`; and
- * `struct counting_scope`.
+- `struct counting_scope`.

 ## Implementation experience